Cruziohyla craspedopus: Habitat and conservation

-Cruziohyla craspedopus is a rare species.
+It occurs in several protected areas such as the Yasuni National Park in Ecuador and the Manú National Park in Peru.

+Cruziohyla craspedopus is listed as Least Concern in the IUCN Red List of Threatened Species in 2004.
+However, Cruziohyla craspedopus is a rare species last assessed with a decreasing population trend.
 It is not facing major threats, but it can locally suffer from habitat loss caused by human activities (e.g., agriculture).
-It occurs in several protected areas such as the Yasuni National Park in Ecuador and the Manú National Park in Peru.